Manufacturing Technology Trends That Will Change Your Life

-As technology continues to make leaps and bounds in all areas of business, manufacturing is also benefiting from technological improvements.
-And though it may not initially seem this way, these technological improvements have the potential to transform your life.
+As technology continues to take leaps and bounds in all areas of business, manufacturing is also benefiting from these improvements.
+Although it may not initially seem this way, these technological improvements have the potential to transform your life.

-In this article, we’re going to do a deep dive into the latest manufacturing trends and explain how these just might change your life.
+In this article, we’re going to take a deep dive into the latest manufacturing trends and explain how these might just change your life.

 The Latest Manufacturing Processes

-There are many new manufacturing processes that have the potential rejuvenate lagging US manufacturing.
-New processing models can double net energy productivity, supporting rapid manufacturing of high-quality, energy efficient merchandise at a competitive cost.
+There are many new manufacturing processes that have the potential to rejuvenate lagging U.S. manufacturing.
+New processing models can double net energy productivity, thus supporting rapid manufacturing of high-quality, energy efficient merchandise at a competitive cost.

 Four process technology areas are expected to generate large energy, carbon, and economic benefits across the manufacturing sector.